 Students are responsible for ensuring that all steps have been taken to remedy any credit issues.
-The Faculty is not in a position to remedy credit issues but can provide advice.
-Please advise the Financial Aid Office of problems in this regard.
+We can provide advice about how to remedy credit issues.
+Please advise the Financial Aid Office of problems of this nature.

 Students' Responsibilities

 Students are expected to provide the Financial Aid Office with accurate information about their financial situation and promptly notify the Financial Aid Office in writing within 30 days of any changes in their financial situation.
 These include, but are not limited to, changes in marital status, receipt of additional scholarships and awards, employment during the academic year or changes of more than \$500 in the information provided in the original financial aid application.